idrsolutions/buildvu-python-client/README.rst

     # Alternatively, you can specify a url from which the server will download the file to convert.
     print(buildvu.convert("http://link.to/filename", inputType=BuildVu.DOWNLOAD))

-    # You can specify a URL that you want to be updated when the coversion finishes
+    # You can specify a URL that you want to be updated when the conversion finishes
     #outputURL = buildvu.convert('path/to/file.pdf', callbackUrl='http://listener.url')

     # You can also specify a directory to download the converted output to: